adaz0858/sep11-freedom-project/tool/learning-log.md

 finish()
 ```
 * I made the tempo slower so the sounds are slower and sound a bit scarier, added stomps; kicks; and piano sounds to make the song a bit scarier, then I used `setEffect()` to gain the volume of the stomps; kicks; and piano and `rhythmEffects()` to make the sound deeper towards the end of the music.

+1/14/24
+* I reviewed how to embed an mp3 file into code50.dev because I realized that I kind of forgot.
+* The first step is to create an mp3 file.
+    * Go to scripts, find your code file, click it, click download, and download the mp3.
+* Next step is to drag the mp3 file into code50.dev
+* I will just take the code I used to loop the audio in my sandbox to create audio for the song.